-This document is intended for Information Technology staff to prepare a site for Bbot installation.
+This document is intended for Information Technology staff to prepare a site for Bbot installation by either a contractor or the customer.
 This document assumes that restaurant management has already determined the locations for tablets and printers.

 - Ethernet printers (if not using existing networked printers)